dfinity/motoko/design/IDL.md

 Note:
 * `TruckTypeId` and `nat` are used interchangeably.

-With this IDL file, the server actor code will be:
+With this IDL file, the server code in ActorScript could be:
 ```
-actor server = {
+actor Server {
   registrarAddTruckType(truck_info : TruckTypeInfo) : async ?TruckTypeId {
     getModel().truckTypeTable.AddInfoGetId(
       func (id_ : TruckTypeId) : TruckTypeInfo = shared {